 Prevalence in feces varied slightly across species, with 4/44 (9.1%) P. rufus specimens, 16/145 (11.0%) E. dupreanum specimens, and 8/96 (8.3%) R. madagascariensis specimens sequencing CoV positive.
 Juveniles demonstrated higher CoV prevalence than adults for P. rufus and E. dupreanum but not for R. madagascariensis.
 Juvenile vs. adult prevalence was 3/15 (20%) vs. 1/29 (3.5%) for P. rufus,5/13 (38.5%) vs. 11/132 (8.3%) for E. dupreanum, and 0/13 (0%) vs. 8/83 (9.6%) for R. madagascariensis (Figure 1A).
-Prevalence varied seasonally across all three species, peaking coincidentally in adult and juvenile populations for P. rufus and E. dupreanum, with the highest prevalence for all three species observed during the wet season months of February-April when latestage juveniles are present in the population, following each species’ annual birth pulse (Figure 1B).
+Prevalence varied seasonally across all three species, peaking coincidentally in adult and juvenile populations for P. rufus and E. dupreanum, with the highest prevalence for all three species observed during the wet season months of February-April when late-stage juveniles are present in the population, following each species’ annual birth pulse (Figure 1B).

 Genome Annotation and BLAST

 Three full or near-full CoV genome length contigs were recovered from IDseq for Nobecoviruses derived from R. madagascariensis (two genomes: 28,980 and 28,926 bps in length) and P. rufus (one genome: 29,122 bps in length) (Supplementary Figure 1).
 In all three genomes, we successfully identified ORF1ab (including RdRp) and structural proteins S (spike), E (envelope), M (matrix), and N (nucleocapsid), in addition to accessory genes NS3, NS7a, and NS7b (Figure 2).
 In keeping with convention outlined in (61), the accessory genes, NS7a and NS7b, were so named based on nucleotide alignment and amino acid identity to homologous proteins in previously described Nobecoviruses.
 In general, BLASTx queries of NS7 accessory proteins demonstrated 40-80% amino acid identity to already-characterized Nobecovirus proteins (Supplementary Table 1).
 Genomes derived from R. madagascariensis appeared slightly more complex than those derived from P. rufus, allowing for annotation of one additional accessory gene, NS7c, which has been characterized in recombinant Nobecovirus sequences of the RoBat-CoV GCCDC1 lineage (27,61).
-Curiously, BLASTx query of the NS7a accessory protein in the P. rufus genome showed no identity to any previously described Nobecovirus protein; rather, the highest scoring protein alignment (31.25% identity, XX% similarity, 1e-06 e-value ) of the NS7a translation encompassed 40% of the query (query coverage was located in the second half of the query length), and corresponded to an arachnid Low-Density Lipoprotein Receptor-Related Protein 1 (LRP-1) (Supplementary Table 2).
+Curiously, BLASTx query of the NS7a accessory protein in the P. rufus genome showed no identity to any previously described Nobecovirus protein; rather, the highest scoring protein alignment (31.25% identity, 1e-06 E-value) of the NS7a translation encompassed 40% of the query (query coverage was located at the 3’ end of the query length), and corresponded to an arachnid Low-Density Lipoprotein Receptor-Related Protein 1 (LRP-1) (Supplementary Table 2).
 As LRP-1 is involved in the mammalian innate immune response (85), we hypothesized that this putative novel ORF could be a viral gene involved in immune antagonism.
-To check the integrity of our de novo assembly in this region, we mapped the deduplicated raw reads from mNGS to the full genome P. rufus Nobecovirus contig generated by IDseq (86).
+To check the integrity of our de novo assembly in NS7a, we mapped the deduplicated raw reads from mNGS to the full genome P. rufus Nobecovirus contig generated by IDseq (86).
 We confirmed >200x read coverage across the region corresponding to the putative NS7a accessory protein, with good representation of both forward and reverse-facing reads across the length of the protein, as well as the intergenic regions preceding and succeeding it.
 We were also able to identify a putative Transcription Regulatory Sequence (TRS) preceding this gene (Table 1), further validating our confidence that P. rufus Nobecovirus NS7a represents a real though highly divergent protein.